Sideboard

 How powerful is the deck?

-For the most part, I've already discussed the deck's power level above.
-Unless you have the perfect draws, its pivotal and game-winning moments still occur on turns 7 and later.
+I've probably beaten this topic to death already.
+Its pivotal and game-winning moments occur on turns 7 and later.
 The strategy requires at least one creature, which can be Commander Gwyn herself, combined with 3+ equipment.
 Even after assembling 4+ cards for this win condition, it takes more than one turn of combat to move against the whole table.
 So, while I could theoretically get a knockout by turn 8 or 9, I am expecting the deck to take longer to definitively get its win.
-Fundamentally, a high mana cost of 6 also hinders any deck centered on their commander for synergies and a value engine, and further, equipment decks require both equipment AND creatures that carry them in order to play, which increases the amount of card types I have to juggle in deck construction to make it function.
+This doesn't even mention that one of my core engine pieces (the commander) is 6 Mana, or that I need specific types of cards to assemble an engine or full win-con.
+Being an equipment strategy increases the amount of card types I have to juggle in deck construction to make it function.
 This was not an easy deck to build, especially since I wanted it to contain some particular, powerful cards while still being transparent about when/how it wins.

-Of course, if you’re still ever concerned about playing with a table, it always helps to give people a pitch about the deck.
+Of course, if you’re still ever concerned about playing with a table, the bottom line is that you can always give people a pitch about the deck.
 For me, that ends up sounding like:

 “This deck wants to stack equipment to repeatedly make some big attacks.
-I wanna make sure it’s okay that I’m gonna interact someimtes, that I’ve got equipment tutors (in a 'toolbox' way), and that I’ve got some cards in here like Shadowspear, Jitte, and fetch lands.”
+I'm the kind of player who will interact, I’ve got equipment tutors (in a 'toolbox' way), and I’ve got some cards in here like Shadowspear, Jitte, and fetch lands.
+This deck should play fair with Bracket 2 or Bracket 3 decks, but I'm aiming for Bracket 2.”

 I've created short blurbs about all of this deck’s categories.
 I will not individually discuss every card except for the equipment, which received their own section called, “The Coat of Harms.”
 Here, I’ll cover the logic behind each category, alongside any other notes that I think would help someone analyze my category tags and understand the deckbuilding decisions.